Asthma-COPD overlap: Pathophysiology

 Features of COPD (which includes the subtypes of chronic bronchitis and COPD) are also seen in ACO.
-These include the features of chronic bronchitis such as inflammation of the small airways and mucous production or hypersecretion.
-Peribronchial inflammation, which may lead to fibrosis (obliterative bronchiolitis).
-As well as features of emphysema including inflammation leading to alveolar destruction resulting in lung hyperinflation and air trapping.
+These include the features of chronic bronchitis such as inflammation of the small airways and mucus production or hypersecretion.
+Peribronchial inflammation may lead to fibrosis (obliterative bronchiolitis) as well as features of emphysema, including inflammation leading to alveolar destruction resulting in lung hyperinflation and air trapping.

 Diagnosis

-There are no widely accepted diagnostic criteria for ACO, however the diagnosis requires clinical features of both asthma and COPD.
-One diagnostic criteria, based on expert consensus, first described in 2016, requires the presence of 3 major and at least 1 minor criteria for the diagnosis of ACO.
-The major criteria are: a persistent airflow limitation (a ratio of forced expiratory volume in 1 second divided by forced vital capacity (FEV1/FVC) of less than 0.7 or below the lower limit of normal), a significant exposure history to tobacco smoke (defined as a greater than 10 pack year history)(or significant exposure to other indoor or outdoor air pollution) and a documented history of asthma or a significant improvement in FEV1 (of greater than 400mL) to an inhaled bronchodilator.
+There are no widely accepted diagnostic criteria for ACO.
+However, the diagnosis requires clinical features of both asthma and COPD.
+One diagnostic criteria, based on expert consensus, first described in 2016, requires the presence of three major and at least one minor criteria for the diagnosis of ACO.
+The major criteria are: a persistent airflow limitation (a ratio of forced expiratory volume in 1 second divided by forced vital capacity (FEV1/FVC) of less than 0.7 or below the lower limit of normal), a significant exposure history to tobacco smoke (defined as a greater than 10-pack/year history), or significant exposure to other indoor or outdoor air pollution, and a documented history of asthma or a significant improvement in FEV1 (of greater than 400mL) to an inhaled bronchodilator.
 The minor criteria include a history of atopy or allergic rhinitis, a more limited response to an inhaled bronchodilator (greater than 200 mL improvement in the FEV1 or a 12% improvement from baseline), and peripheral blood eosinophils greater than 300 cells/μL.
 Spirometry (documenting obstruction) is required for the diagnosis of ACO.

-In those with asthma, some features often seen in COPD that may aid in the diagnosis of ACO include emphysema seen on imaging or a decreased diffusion capacity (DLCO)(indicating significant lung tissue damage).
-In those with COPD, other features often seen in asthma that may aid in the diagnosis of ACO include an increase in the fraction of exhaled nitric oxide (FENO)(a marker that is specific to the degree of airway inflammation in those with asthma) or increased levels of IgE (either total IgE or specific to inhaled antigens).
+In those with asthma, some features often seen in COPD that may aid in the diagnosis of ACO include emphysema seen on imaging or a decreased diffusion capacity (DLCO) indicating significant lung tissue damage.
+In those with COPD, other features often seen in asthma that may aid in the diagnosis of ACO include an increase in the fraction of exhaled nitric oxide (FENO), a marker that is specific to the degree of airway inflammation in those with asthma, or increased levels of IgE (either total IgE or specific to inhaled antigens).